-Arc21 initially gained ISO 9001 Quality Management Systems accreditation in 2011 and has successfully re-applied for this standard each year in order to improve performance and facilitate continual improvement.
+arc21 initially gained ISO 9001 Quality Management Systems accreditation in 2011 and has successfully re-applied for this standard each year in order to improve performance and facilitate continual improvement.
 The standard has been revised to a new 2015 standard and arc21 has updated its systems and procedures in line with the new standard.
-The ISO accreditation body has undertaken a review of the updated arc21 procedures in 2022 and has confirmed that arc21 remains compliant with the 2015 standard.
-In 2023, a re-assessment will be undertaken against the new standard.
+The ISO accreditation body has undertaken a review of the updated arc21 procedures in 2023/24 and has confirmed that arc21 remains compliant with the 2015 standard.